yuexiaofeng/yuexiaofeng.github.io/_posts/2021-04-09-good-enough.md

 But here we are, in the year of 2021 and we still managed to survive (some people may say it's debatable.
 Ask me again when covid is over).
 Although I can almost forsee there might be a Y10K problem on January 1, 10000.
 But I trust our future generations can handle this just fine!

 Just like the value of irrational numbers, there’s no end in the pursuit of perfection.
-It'd be hard for us to wait until 100% SLA to ship a service or roll out an update; we can only make the `good enough` decisions to the best of our knowledge, within timeframe and resource restraints, while always keep in mind that this is actually not good enough.
+It may be hard for us to wait until 100% SLA to ship a service or roll out an update; we can only make the `good enough` decisions to the best of our knowledge, within timeframe and resource restraints, while always keep in mind that this is actually not good enough.
 And when there's a problem, we will find a solution, always.
 Growth mindset, folks!

 ---